 During this conversation, T’s continued to be slumped in the chair, his hoody still covering his face.

-Me: Please read it aloud to me.
+Narrator: Please choose one of the paragraphs and read it aloud to me.

 T: Out loud???!!!
 No way!
 That sucks!!!